BazzAFL/BazzAFL/README.md

 If you want to try BazzAFL on a new program,
 1. Compile the new program from source code using BazzAFL/afl-clang-fast or BazzAFL/afl-clang-fast++
+2. After compiling, do not forget to unset CC/CXX
-2. Prepare appropriate input files
+3. Prepare appropriate input files

 ## Running BazzAFL